mykin-ai/expo-audio-stream/README.md

   - Android: sampleRate: 44100, playbackMode: 'regular'
   - iOS: sampleRate: 44100.0, playbackMode: 'regular'

-### Simultaneous Recording and Playback ⚠️ (iOS only)
+### Simultaneous Recording and Playback

-These methods are specifically designed for scenarios where you need to record and play audio at the same time.
-Currently only available on iOS:
+These methods are specifically designed for scenarios where you need to record and play audio at the same time:

 - `startMicrophone(recordingConfig: RecordingConfig)`: Starts microphone streaming with voice processing enabled.
 Returns a promise that resolves to an object containing the recording result and a subscription to audio events.
 Throws an error if the recording fails to start.